 On July 15, 2021, the Company filed its Memorial with the ICSID, outlining the nature and quantum of its claims against the Government of Tanzania for the expropriation of the Company's retention licenses.
-The arbitration case will be heard by a three-person tribunal and is expected to conclude in 2023.
+The arbitration case will be heard by a three-person tribunal in February 2023.
 The Memorial provides the basis for compensation to Winshear in the amount of \$124,781,945, including interest which continues to accrue.
 There is no guarantee of a positive outcome in favour of the Company.